 At the end of the day, getting your retirement money into the financial markets is the important step.
 If investment choices are keeping you up at night or you are too intimidated to take that first step, get some assistance.
 Financial planners or even a trusted family member or friend who's savvy in these matters can help you craft a realistic retirement savings plan that meets your goals.

 Have a Plan for Health Costs

 Health care is one of the biggest retirement costs individuals face.
-By most accounts, a healthy couple is projected to pay about $250,000 on healthcare during retirement.
-That doesn’t take into account any unexpected illnesses and injuries that require long-term care, which is a real possibility.
-According to U.S. Department of Health and Human Services, 70 percent of people turning 65 will need some form of long term care.
-Health care costs are also expected to increase by a whopping 5.8 percent each year through 2024, notes the Centers for Medicare and Medicaid Services—this means that health costs are growing much more quickly than other expenses, such as groceries, which currently increase in cost every year, too, just at a slower rate.
+By most accounts, a healthy couple is projected to pay about $285,000 on healthcare during retirement.
+That doesn't take into account any unexpected illnesses and injuries that require long-term care, which is a likely possibility.
+Health care costs are also expected to increase by a whopping 5.5 percent each year through 2027, notes the Centers for Medicare and Medicaid Services—this means that health costs are growing much more quickly than other expenses, such as groceries, which currently increase in cost every year, too, just at a slower rate.
 All this is to say—you should have a plan for these retirement expenses.

 Homeowners Should Build Equity